 HubSpot, as an example, offers many integrations with auto-dialers and other call extensions, including:

 Just like your CRM, each of these solutions will have their own formatting rules on top of the HubSpot phone number formatting considerations that users must already take into account.
-However, all of these solutions accept the E.164 international standard, making it the safe choice.
+However, all of these solutions accept the E.164 international phone number standard, making it the safe choice.

 They may accept additional formats as well, but other auto-dialer software may not.
 You’ll have to do research on the software packages that your company uses.